eak12/Getting-and-Cleaning-Data-Course-Project/README.md

 step three - in RStudio open session > set working directory > choose directory > choose: desktop

-step three - follow the steps which produces the tidy data set (the csv attached/pulled to the repository) from the raw data.
+step three - follow the steps explained in run_analysis which produces the tidy data set (the csv attached/pulled to the repository) from the raw data.

 step four - see the cookbook.md explains all csv files, with their corresponding variables.  cookbook.md also explains summerisation choices